 cancer in smokers.
 The research recruited 9,000 smokers and gave each of them 25,000 international units of retinol and 30 milligrams of betacarotene (both vitamin A precursors) daily for four years.
-At the end of the research period, the incidence of lung cancer was 28% higher in the supplement group compared to the placebo group.
-However, a study undertaken in China revealed participants who took a daily supplement containing betacarotene, selenium and vitamin E for five years saw a 13% reduction in esophageal and gastric cancers.
-An interesting report published in the Archives of Internal Medicine showed that high blood levels of alpha-carotene (converted to vitamin A in the body) were linked to a lower overall risk of death from disease over a 14-year period.
+At the end of the research period, the incidence of lung cancer was 28% higher in the supplement group compared to the placebo group.1 However, a study undertaken in China revealed participants who took a daily supplement containing beta-carotene, selenium and vitamin E for five years saw a 13% reduction in esophageal and gastric cancers.2 An interesting report published in the Archives of Internal Medicine showed that high blood levels of alphacarotene (converted to vitamin A in the body) were linked to a lower overall risk of death from disease over a 14year period.
 Alpha-carotene also seemed to reduce the chances of dying from cancer and cardiovascular disease.
-The researchers noted that alpha-carotene may be more powerful at blocking cancerous tumors than its chemically similar cousin beta-carotene.
-Best Dietary Sources of Vitamin A How much vitamin A should you get daily?
+The researchers noted that alpha-carotene may be more powerful at blocking cancerous tumors than its chemically similar cousin betacarotene.3 Best Dietary Sources of Vitamin A How much vitamin A should you get daily?
 The answer will depend on your age, gender and current state of health.
 Daily guidelines suggest 900ug (micrograms) for men and 700ug for women (19 years or older).
 Amounts for infants and children vary by age.
 Talk to your chiropractor for the amount that is right for you and your loved ones.
 The best supplies of vitamin A can be found in yellow, orange and dark green vegetables, such as carrots, sweet potatoes, spinach, asparagus and yellow squash.
-Whole eggs, fish liver oil and fortified dairy products are also good
+Whole eggs, fish liver oil and fortified dairy products are also good sources.

-Too Much of a Good Thing Large doses of vitamin A supplements can be toxic, and depending on the chemical formulation, may increase the risk of birth defects.
+Too Much of a Good Thing

+Large doses of vitamin A supplements can be toxic, and depending on the chemical formulation, may increase the risk of birth defects.
 You should not take supplements without first discussing them with a qualified healthcare professional.

 Make an appointment with your chiropractor to review your nutritional habits and discover the ways to eat for optimal health.

+Quote to Inspire

+"A healthy body is a guest chamber for the soul: a sick body is a prison."

+-Francis Bacon

+References and sources:

-Disclaimer: Information contained in the Wellness ExpressTM newsletter is for educational and general purposes only and is designed to assist you in making informed decisions about your health.
+1. Effects of a combination of beta carotene and vitamin A on lung cancer and cardiovascular disease - N Engl J Med.
+1996;334(18):1150-1155.
+2. Nutrition intervention trials in Linxian, China: supplementation with specific vitamin/mineral combinations, cancer incidence, and disease-specific mortality in the general population - J Natl Cancer Inst 1993;85:1483-92.
+3. Serum {alpha}-Carotene Concentrations and Risk of Death Among US Adults The Third National Health and Nutrition Examination Survey Follow-up Study - Arch Intern Med., November 22, 2010 DOI: 10.1001/ archinternmed.2010.440.
+Disclaimer: Information contained in the Wellness News Network Newsletter is for educational and general purposes only and is designed to assist you in making informed decisions about your health.
 Any information contained herein is not intended to substitute advice from your physician or other healthcare professional.
-Quote to Inspire "One kind word can warm three winter months."
-Japanese Proverb References and sources:

-- 1. Effects of a combination of beta carotene and vitamin A on lung cancer and cardiovascular disease N Engl J Med.
-1996;334(18):1150-1155.

-- 2. Nutrition intervention trials in Linxian, China: supplementation with specific vitamin/mineral combinations, cancer incidence, and disease-specific mortality in the general population J Natl Cancer Inst 1993;85:1483-92.

-- 3. Serum {alpha}-Carotene Concentrations and Risk of Death Among US Adults The Third National Health and Nutrition Examination Survey Follow-up Study Arch Intern Med., November 22, 2010 DOI: 10.1001/archinternmed.2010.440.

-Editor & writer: David Coyne

-Writer: Dr. Christian Guenette, DC

-Design: Elena Zhukova

-Graphics: Elena Zhukova

-Photos: Fred Goldstein